TritonDataCenter/rfd/rfd/0045/README.md

 disappear if people destroy their clones).

 Cons:
+* GitHub is a proprietary service over which we have no control; when it is missing features that we deem necessary, changes their business model around features that we depend on or deprecates features we deem essential, we have no recourse.
+This is a very, very significant con and alone broadly disqualifies GitHub from further consideration.
+* GitHub's design center (namely, the social aspects of open source) does not fit our use case (namely, the rigor of professional software engineering):  it is not designed to rigidly mandate that integrations meet certain criteria, formally track iterative review, separate review from approval, etc.  Yes, there are analogues in GitHub for these constructs -- but GitHub's design decisions are unquestionably around making development easily accessible not about making engineering well-formalized and automatically enforced.
+* Incremental diffs are possible by submitting multiple commits, but it's not always clear whether multiple commits are drafts of the same work (e.g., different checkpoints for reviewers to look at), or just intermediate work that the author didn't want to squash yet.
+This problem is compounded for large bodies of work that has several rounds of review: GitHub makes it difficult to find the delta between a new round and a previously-reviewed version.
-* There are many downsides to GitHub diffs: e.g., they don't render manual pages.
+* At a smaller scale, there are many downsides to GitHub diffs: e.g., they don't render manual pages.
 Some people prefer to be able to draft comments and revise them before submitting them, but GitHub submits each individual piece of feedback right away.
-* Incremental diffs are possible by submitting multiple commits, but then additional work is required to squash them when it's time to integrate.
-Also, it's not always clear whether multiple commits are drafts of the same work (e.g., different checkpoints for reviewers to look at), or just intermediate work that the author didn't want to squash yet.
+That this can't be customized or otherwise altered is a concrete example of the peril of depending on a proprietary service.

 ### Webrev-based code review